|CONDOMINIUM ASSOCIATIONS EDUCATION|

 9. A current copy of any management agreement, lease, or other contract to which the association is a party or under which the association or the unit owners have an obligation or responsibility.

 10. Bills of sale or transfer for all property owned by the association.

-11. Accounting records for the association and separate accounting records for each condominium which the association operates.
-All accounting records shall be maintained for at least a period of not less than 7 years.
-Any person who knowingly or intentionally defaces or destroys accounting records required to be created and maintained by this chapter during the period for which such records are required to be maintained, or who knowingly or intentionally fails to create or maintain such accounting records required to be maintained by this chapter, with the intent of causing harm to the association or one or more of its members, is personally subject to a civil penalty pursuant to s.
+11. Accounting records for the association and separate accounting records for each condominium that the association operates.
+All accounting records must be maintained for at least 7 years.
+Any person who knowingly or intentionally defaces or destroys such records, or who knowingly or intentionally fails to create or maintain such records, with the intent of causing harm to the association or one or more of its members, is personally subject to a civil penalty pursuant to s.
 718.501(1)(d).
-The accounting records must shall include, but are not limited to:
+The accounting records must include, but are not limited to:

 a.
 Accurate, itemized, and detailed records of all receipts and expenditures.